 Impulse buying refers to the act of making unplanned and spontaneous purchases, often driven by emotions, desires, or a sudden urge.
 It involves buying items without careful consideration or prior intention, and the decision to make the purchase is typically made on the spot.

-Impulse buying is characterized by a lack of premeditation, with individuals succumbing to the immediate desire for a product or service.
+Impulse buying, also known as impulse purchasing, is characterized by a lack of premeditation, with individuals succumbing to the immediate desire for a product or service.
 This behavior is often associated with the psychological concept of instant gratification, where individuals seek immediate satisfaction or pleasure without considering the long-term consequences.

 84% of all shoppers have made impulse purchases